Skip to main content

 urn:mace:eduserv.org.uk:athens:attribute-def:organisation:1.0:identifier

-The OpenAthens organisation ID to help SPs who are moving from old Athens software to federated access map organisations to scopes.
+The OpenAthens organization ID to help SPs who are moving from old Athens software to federated access map organizations to scopes.

 Example: "3032813"